hubert3158/rust-journey/2-Ownership-Burrowing-Lifetimes/README.md

+Absolutely — here’s your **rewritten Phase 2 Rust checklist**, refined so that the **tasks themselves** push you into every major concept you need to master.
+No constraints listed — just **rich functionality** that makes the learning unavoidable.

+---

 # 🦀 Rust Mastery: Phase 2 Completion Checklist

-## ✅ Ownership, Borrowing & Lifetimes (Phase 2)
+## ✅ Master These Core Concepts

-- [ ] Understand how values are moved and reused safely
+- [ ] Move and reuse values safely across scopes
-- [ ] Learn when and how to clone or copy data
+- [ ] Decide when to clone or borrow
-- [ ] Use shared and mutable references in useful ways
+- [ ] Work with both shared (`&T`) and mutable (`&mut T`) references
-- [ ] Build functions that return borrowed data
+- [ ] Write functions that return borrowed data
-- [ ] Design structs that hold references with lifetimes
+- [ ] Design structs that hold borrowed data using lifetimes
-- [ ] Prevent invalid access by respecting borrowing rules
+- [ ] Avoid compile errors by respecting borrowing rules
-- [ ] Grasp lifetime elision and when to be explicit
+- [ ] Understand lifetime elision and when explicit lifetimes are needed

 ---

-## 🔨 Suggested Mini Projects
+## 🔨 Phase 2 Projects — No Constraints, Just Real Work

+---

 ### 📌 1.
-Text Formatter CLI
+Text Indexer CLI

-**🎯 Goal:** Create a CLI tool that formats text for a report.
+**🎯 Goal:** Create a CLI that processes and indexes lines of user input.

+#### Your tool must:

-1. Accept multi-line input from the user
+- Accept multiple lines of input from the user
-2. Clean it: trim whitespace, lowercase all lines
-3. Store and print formatted lines
+- Store all lines
+- Print a clean report showing:

+  - total number of lines
+  - total character count (excluding whitespace)
+  - the longest word
+  - the full line that contains the longest word
-4. Add a summary: total characters, lines, and first/last word of each line
+  - a list of first and last words from each line

-**What you’ll learn while building:**

-- Ownership of strings across lines
-- Borrowing lines without cloning
-- Handling `String` vs `&str` clearly
-- Returning references from helper functions
+📘 _This naturally teaches_:
+ownership of `String`, borrowing lines for analysis, returning references from helpers, slicing strings, and tracking lifetimes.

 ---

 ### 📌 2.
-Editable Todo List
+Todo Manager CLI (Full CRUD + Analytics)

-**🎯 Goal:** Build a terminal todo app where the user can add, list, edit, and delete tasks.
+**🎯 Goal:** Build a task management app for the terminal.

-1. Tasks are stored in a `Vec<String>`
-2. When editing a task, allow updating it without cloning everything
-3. When listing tasks, pass them as borrowed references
-4. On exit, show summary with longest/shortest task

-**What you'll practice:**

-- Borrowing for printing vs modifying
-- Mutably updating elements inside collections
-- Ownership transfer vs shared reference in edits
+#### Your app must:

+- Add, list, edit, and delete tasks
+- Support viewing all tasks
+- Support editing by replacing a portion of a task
+- Support searching tasks by keyword
+- Highlight the keyword in search results
+- Show the task with:

+  - the most words
+  - the fewest characters

+- Generate previews for each task (first sentence or 10 words)
+- Support sorting tasks alphabetically and by length

+📘 _This will cover_:
+shared vs mutable references, mutable borrowing of items in a `Vec`, slicing, lifetimes in return values, and writing functions with reference-based input/output.

 ---

 ### 📌 3.
-Keyword Highlighter
+Paragraph Highlighter

-**🎯 Goal:** Accept a paragraph and highlight a keyword.
+**🎯 Goal:** Accept a paragraph and a keyword, and show keyword-highlighted results.

+#### Your app must:

+- Accept a paragraph of text from the user
+- Accept a search keyword
+- Display the paragraph with all occurrences of the keyword highlighted (e.g., `**word**`)
+- Support previewing the sentence in which the keyword appears
-1. Let the user input a paragraph and a keyword
+- Let the user copy out only those matched lines
-2. Search the keyword without reallocating strings
-3. Print each line with the keyword bolded (just wrap with `**...**`)

-**Concepts reinforced:**

-- Borrowing slices of strings
-- Returning highlighted borrowed slices
-- Avoiding unnecessary `clone`s or new allocations
+📘 _You'll use_:
+slices of `String`, borrowed data for rendering, and return-by-reference helpers.
+Keyword matching will push you into handling string views and lifetimes naturally.

 ---

-## 🛠️ Challenge Project 1: Contact Book (Borrowed Data)
+### 🛠️ Challenge Project 1: Contact Book with Lightweight Data

-**🎯 Goal:** Build a CLI contact manager that keeps lightweight records using borrowed data.
+**🎯 Goal:** Build a lightweight contact manager.

-### Features
+#### Your contact manager must:

-- Accept name and email for each contact
+- Accept name and email input
-- Store as `&str` references to a main buffer (for memory efficiency)
+- Store the data using one shared `String` buffer
-- Show the contact list any time
+- Store only references in the contact records
+- Support:

+  - listing all contacts
-- Validate for duplicate emails
+  - detecting duplicate emails

-**Why it matters:**

-- You'll learn struct lifetimes naturally
-- You’ll see how to store borrowed references inside collections
-- You’ll practice lifetimes for both struct and functions
+  - editing an existing contact’s name or email

+📘 _This project will force_:
+structs with lifetimes, reference storage, and borrowing across multiple layers (input -> storage -> display).

 ---

-## 🛠️ Challenge Project 2: Journal Viewer with Line Access
+### 🛠️ Challenge Project 2: Journal Reader

-**🎯 Goal:** Build a CLI app that loads a journal file and lets the user view, search, or extract lines.
+**🎯 Goal:** Build a journal file reader and navigator.

-### Features

-1. Load entire file into memory (`String`)
-2. Let user:
+#### Features:

+- Load the entire journal as one big `String`
+- Allow:

-   - View specific line by index
+  - viewing a line by index
-   - Search for lines containing a keyword
+  - searching lines by a word
-   - Extract a range of lines (by reference)
+  - extracting and printing a range of lines

-**This forces you to:**

-- Borrow slices from the original buffer
-- Respect borrowing rules when returning line refs
-- Use lifetime annotations in helper functions
+  - slicing a specific sentence for preview

+📘 _This teaches_:
+how to return slices of a large string, borrow lines safely from a single source, use helper functions with lifetime annotations, and prevent invalid access.

 ---

-## 🛠️ Challenge Project 3: Smart Notes with Preview
+### 🛠️ Challenge Project 3: Smart Notes with Slicing

-**🎯 Goal:** Build a notes app that shows a preview of each note without copying its content.
+**🎯 Goal:** Create a notes system with preview functionality.

-### Features
+#### Features:

+- Accept long-form notes
+- Store all notes
+- Allow:

-1. Let user add full notes (`String`)
+  - viewing full notes
-2. Preview shows only the first sentence (as `&str`)
+  - previewing only the first sentence or N words
-3. View all notes or only previews
-4. Optional: allow updating a note’s content

-**You'll be dealing with:**

-- Slicing strings and returning references
-- Handling both mutable and immutable references
+  - editing a note in-place
-- Designing preview functions with lifetimes
+  - printing the note with most characters

+📘 _Concepts baked in_:
+slicing `String` into `&str`, editing through `&mut`, previewing via borrowed views, and safely handling lifetime-bound returns.

 ---

-## 🛠️ Challenge Project 4: CLI Library System (Books & Borrowers)
+### 🛠️ Challenge Project 4: CLI Library System

-**🎯 Goal:** Simulate a small library where users can borrow books.
+**🎯 Goal:** Simulate book borrowing and returning in a small library system.

-### Features

-1. Each `Book` has a title and author (`String`)
+#### You must:

+- Store books (title, author) using `String`
-2. Track who borrowed each book using a struct like:
+- Track who borrowed which book using a struct with references like:

 ```rust
 struct BorrowRecord<'a> {